CENTER FOR TEXAS MUSIC HISTORY

 The center's primary goal is to help students, scholars, and the general public better understand how Texas music reflects the richly diverse ethnic and cultural heritage of the American Southwest.
 Through a variety of activities and projects, the center strives to increase awareness and appreciation for the important role music plays in shaping and reflecting the historical development of American society.

-By 2008 the Center for Texas Music History had introduced several new projects, including co-production of a weekly National Public Radio program entitled This Week in Texas Music History and co-production of the PBS television series Texas Music Café.
+By the 2010s the Center for Texas Music History had introduced several new projects, including co-production of a weekly National Public Radio program entitled This Week in Texas Music History and co-production of the PBS television series Texas Music Café.
 The center also launched a major book series, the John and Robin Dickson Series in Texas Music, in collaboration with Texas A&M University Press, and released it first volume, The History of Texas Music, in 2008.
 Subsequent books have included Everyday Music (2012) and Deep Ellum: The Other Side of Dallas (2013).
 In 2015 the center established the Kent Finlay Endowed Scholarship in honor of the late songwriter and founder of Cheatham Street Warehouse.

 Center for Texas Music History (www.txstate.edu/ctmh/), accessed October 17, 2015.